-These kinds of cubicles—true tables for one—are becoming common fixtures in other fast-paced urban cities as well, like New York and Tokyo.
-At the "anti-loneliness" Moomin House Cafe in Japan, every patron gets a doll (or a "Moomin") to keep them company during their stay.
+These kinds of cubicles—true tables for one—are becoming common fixtures in other fast-paced urban cities as well.
+According to The Wall Street Journal, OpenTable reported an 80 percent increase in table for one bookings at N.Y.C. restaurants from 2014 to 2018.
+At the "anti-loneliness" Moomin House Cafe in Tokyo, every patron gets a doll (or a "Moomin") to keep them company during their stay.

 Ultimately, these physical changes in public dining spaces have helped not only to normalize the act of breaking bread with the self, but to make it fashionable as well.
 With the slow death of the smaller dining table (considered a waste of space and a missed profit opportunity for businesses), I can't help but wonder: Can it be, that after all these years, solo dining is finally on its way in?

 I’ve always felt that some of the best stories come from those quiet moments when we find ourselves alone at the table, whether we're dining in or dining out.
 But when it comes to talking about it, we seem to paint the solo diner's experience with broad strokes, i.e. sad or lonely.
-It doesn't help that food magazines and publications have prioritized recipes for four, six, and eight—if not for the nuclear family, then for the young couple, the roommates, or the friends hosting Sunday supper.
+It doesn't help that food magazines and publications have prioritized recipes for four, six, and eight—if not for the nuclear family, then for the couple, the roommates, or the friends hosting Sunday supper.

 Food should bring people together, they say.
 To talk about dining as if it's anything other than a communal matter means to step into the murky territory of solitude, loneliness, and on the furthest end of the spectrum, depression.
 But this ignores the reality of a large subsection of people who find themselves alone at the end of the day.